apostrophecms-legacy/apostrophe-site/README.md

 In a nutshell: you must export a factory function, and it must have a constructor as its `Construct` property.

+## Publishing Modules

-You can write custom modules in `lib/modules`, or install them with npm.
+You can write custom modules in `lib/modules` for your project-specific needs, or install them with npm.
 If you use `lib/modules`, your module's code must load from `lib/modules/mymodulename/index.js`.

+## Limitations

+Currently `extend` does not check `lib/modules`, so the module you are extending must be published in npm.
+Most of the time we extend modules like `apostrophe-blog` and `apostrophe-snippets` in simple project-specific ways, so this isn't much of a problem so far.

 ## More Modules, More Documentation